twhice/trecs/README.md

 ```
 you can derive `Bundle` and `Component` trait easily

-`Component` is just a tag, it could be implemented by any type
+`Component` is just a tag, it could be implemented for any type

 ``` rust
 use tecs::bundle::Component;